Insa Thiele-Eich

-Insa Thiele-Eich is a German meteorologist and astronaut candidate, selected by the German non-government Die Astronautin project in April 2017.
+Insa Thiele-Eich (born April 21, 1983) is a German meteorologist and astronaut candidate, selected by the German non-government Die Astronautin project in April 2017.
 She was one of two women selected to be the first German woman in space, the end goal of the Die Astronautin initiative.
+In 2024, it was reported that the project had failed.

 Early life and education

 Thiele-Eich was born on 21 April 1983 in Heidelberg, Baden-Württemberg, Germany.
 Her father is European Space Agency astronaut Gerhard Thiele, who flew as mission specialist aboard Space Shuttle Endeavour's STS-99 mission in 2000.
 Later in her life she went on to study meteorology at the University of Bonn in North Rhine-Westphalia, Germany.
 She later earned her PhD with a thesis on the effects of climate change on Bangladesh.

 Career

-Following her PhD, she returned to her alma mater, the University of Bonn, to work as scientific coordinator at the University meteorological institute.
+Following her PhD, she returned to her alma mater, the University of Bonn, to work as scientific coordinator at the university meteorological institute.
 She conducted research in weather and climate prediction models and into the meteorological exchange process, her research interests include the impact of climate and weather on human health, the impacts of climate change on specific countries and global hydrometeorology and extreme value analysis.